inrae/pgd-mmdt/docs/definitions/json-ld.md

 <a href="../../images/jsonld_conf1.png" data-lightbox="conf1"><img src="../../images/jsonld_conf1.png" width="800px"></a>
 </center>

-Example of JSON-LD file generated based on the definition file itself given as an example above.
+Example of JSON-LD file generated based on the definition file itself given as an example above,

    * [JSON-LD file of the FRIM dataset][8]{:target="_blank"}

+and its corresponding related diagram

+   * [JSON-LD Graph of the FRIM dataset][10]{:target="_blank"}

 <br><br>